redawg/eda-demo/README.md

 > Oh boy you're cooking now.
 Let's see if this thing works.
 Ready to kill something? :smirk:

 > STOP :stop_sign: before we go.. it's important to pause and appreciate what you've done so far.
-You've setup a host-level monitor for nginx running on your target host for your demo.
+You've setup a host-level monitor for Nginx  running on your target host for your demo.
 Why do you care?
 Well by using a host-level monitor you will have the impactedEntities key in the json payload set to the the hostname that will go to EDA to and dynamically run a Job in Controller only on the troubled node that created the problem alert in Dynatrace.
 See below a preview of what that payload will look like because you'll see in the playbook and rulebook that is used in this repo.
 ![Alt text](<Screenshot from 2023-10-06 10-48-14.png>)

-3. Hop over to your RHEL managed host that's running Nginx.
-Let's get that nginx process so we know what we're killing! :sunglasses:
+3. Hop over to your RHEL managed host that's running Nginx .
+Let's get that Nginx  process so we know what we're killing! :sunglasses:
 ```
-$ systemctl status nginx
+$ systemctl status Nginx
-● nginx.service - The nginx HTTP and reverse proxy server
+● Nginx .service - The Nginx  HTTP and reverse proxy server
-     Loaded: loaded (/usr/lib/systemd/system/nginx.service; enabled; preset: disabled)
+     Loaded: loaded (/usr/lib/systemd/system/Nginx .service; enabled; preset: disabled)
      Active: active (running) since Wed 2023-10-04 20:41:33 UTC; 6h ago
-    Process: 99269 ExecStartPre=/usr/bin/rm -f /run/nginx.pid (code=exited, status=0/SUCCESS)
+    Process: 99269 ExecStartPre=/usr/bin/rm -f /run/Nginx .pid (code=exited, status=0/SUCCESS)
-    Process: 99270 ExecStartPre=/usr/sbin/nginx -t (code=exited, status=0/SUCCESS)
+    Process: 99270 ExecStartPre=/usr/sbin/Nginx  -t (code=exited, status=0/SUCCESS)
-    Process: 99275 ExecStart=/usr/sbin/nginx (code=exited, status=0/SUCCESS)
+    Process: 99275 ExecStart=/usr/sbin/Nginx  (code=exited, status=0/SUCCESS)
-   Main PID: 99286 (nginx)
+   Main PID: 99286 (Nginx )
 ```
 Looks like we got the pid in our sites.
 Let's kill it!:scream:
 ```